 Situated in the beachside suburb of Cheltenham, Victoria offers a golfing experience on par with the world’s best.
-The beautifully landscaped course is designed to challenge both the amateur and professional golfer.
-It is one of the reagions tougher courses, with lightningfast greens and some of the best bunkering in Australia.
+The beautifully landscaped course is designed to challenge both amateur and professional golfers.
+It is one of the region's tougher courses, with lightning-fast greens and some of the best bunkering in Australia.

 |Park Road, Cheltenham 3192 VIC|

 |Practise Driving Range, Practise Short game facilities, Restaurant/dining facility, Bar|

 The Victoria Golf Club was founded in 1903 by Mr. Bill Meader and was initially located at Fishermans Bend in Port Melbourne.
 The Club moved to its current location in 1927 and the new course was designed by Oscar Damman and Bill Meader with the assistance of the doyen of course architects, Dr. Alister MacKenzie.

 The Club has an incredible history in world golf and in 1954, perhaps one of the most remarkable feats in world golf occurred.
 VGC Club Members, Doug Bachli and Peter Thomson set the Club on the world stage when Bachli won the British Amateur Championship and Thomson won the first of his five British Open Championships.
 Both trophies sat side by side on the mantelpiece in the Members Bar.
 In recognition of this feat and the contribution of these two great members to the game of golf, the Club named a room in their honour - the Bachli Thomson Room.
 Club member Geoff Ogilvy has also had recent international success, winning the 2006 US Open.